Skip to main content

 LOW AVAILABILITY

-Japan is extremely challenging for celiac travelers.
-Wheat (komugi) hides in soy sauce (shoyu), tempura batter, ramen, udon, gyoza, and even some rice dishes.
-Tamari (wheat-free soy sauce) exists but isn't standard.
-Rice-based dishes offer some safety: plain rice (gohan), onigiri (check filling), and sashimi (without soy sauce).
-Tokyo and Kyoto have emerging gluten-free bakeries and restaurants.
-Learn to say "komugi arerugii desu" (小麦アレルギーです, I have wheat allergy).
-Cross-contamination risk is high even in accommodating restaurants.
+Celiac travelers have a tough time here.
+Wheat (komugi) hides in soy sauce (shoyu), tempura batter, ramen, udon, gyoza, and even a few rice dishes.
+Wheat-free tamari exists but you can't count on a restaurant stocking it.
+Rice-based dishes are your safer ground: plain rice (gohan), onigiri once you've checked the filling, and sashimi eaten without soy sauce.
+Tokyo and Kyoto have a small but growing set of gluten-free bakeries and restaurants.
+Learn to say "komugi arerugii desu" (小麦アレルギーです, I have a wheat allergy), and bear in mind that cross-contamination is a real risk even at places trying to help.

 halal